The NYU–University of Sydney Partnership

 NYU Sydney students live alongside local students at University of Sydney’s Regiment student accommodation.
 The Regiment Building offers modern rooms and every amenity imaginable within a pedestrian-friendly distance of classes.

 What’s more, students can flex their creative muscles in the building’s designated makerspaces, music rooms, and technology and learning hubs.

 What to Study

-NYU Sydney is known for its environmental science and media, culture, and communication courses, but because Australia has an ancient indigenous population, courses on Aboriginal art and anthropology are also popular.
+NYU Sydney is known for its environmental science and media, culture, and communication courses.
+But, because the oldest Indigenous civilization calls Australia home, courses on Aboriginal art and anthropology are also popular.

-Learn to surf at nearby Bondi Beach.
+Learn to surf at Bondi Beach.
 Nothing will make you feel like a local faster.

 Working for the Weekend

-Students and professors head to Blue Mountains National Park for guided weekend tours.
-They follow the same path that Charles Darwin took in 1836 and discuss the geological and biological attributes of the area as well as the Aboriginal history of the region.
+NYU Sydney students and professors head to the Blue Mountains National Park for guided weekend tours.
+They follow the same path Charles Darwin took in 1836.
+And they discuss the geological and biological attributes of the area as well as the region’s Aboriginal history.